ANCIENT (BIBLICAL) TELLS & CITIES

 KHIRBET QEIYAFA

-Khirbet Qeiyafa exposed a fortified city from the time of King David and offered new evidence that the early Kingdom of Judah was bigger and more advanced than some scholars would believe.
+Khirbet Qeiyafa is a fortified city from the time of King David.
+This highly important archaeological site offered new evidence that the early Kingdom of Judah was bigger and more advanced than some scholars used to believe.
 Among the incredible finds at Qeiyafa was a second city gate from the 10th century B.C.
 The two monumental four-chambered city gates are located on the western and southern sides of Khirbet Qeiyafa and measure approximately 35 feet wide and 42 feet deep.
 No other site from this period in Israel has more than one gate.
 Important is also the Khirbet Qeiyafa ostracon (see link).

 A striking feature of major tels found in Israel is the use of six-chambered gates.
 This characteristic is found at Gezer, Hazor, Lachish, Khirbet Qeiyafa, Meggiddo, Samaria and Dan.
 Ancient city-gates were usually the most vulnerable part of the city walls and this is probably the reason why these six-chambered gates were build.